 Your Personal Network

 The best and quickest way to find investors will always be through your network.
-I do not care if you recently graduated college or have a small network, with a little elbow grease and a few days in a coffee shop, I’m sure you can pull a few contacts that have connections with investors.
+It does't matter if a founder is a recent college graduate or has a small network, with a little elbow grease and a few days in a coffee shop, I’m sure you can pull a few contacts that have connections with investors.
 This entails reaching out to friends, family, former co-workers/ bosses, and tapping into anyone within your network who has potential connections to investors.

 Asking for an introduction to investors is not a small ask.
 Almost everyone, myself included, see investor relationships as valuable.
 Show whoever will be making the introduction that you're serious and prepared.
 Given the option, do your best to avoid electronic communication and meet in person or even over lunch.
 In the event of an introduction, your professionalism reflects on your friends and giving them confidence will only help your chances of receiving an introduction.